ucfninf/casa0015-Culture-Pulse/README.md

 - Cultural Mapping: Explore the geographical diversity of cultural heritage with our interactive map, guiding you to local events, festivals, and heritage sites.

   API Adptation:
-  MapBOX: https://pub.dev/packages/mapbox_maps_flutter  SDK (Access the limit for location adaptation) for flutter, Adapting camera
-  Google Map API Key
+  MapBOX: https://pub.dev/packages/mapbox_maps_flutter  SDK (Access the limit for location adaptation) for flutter, OR Google Map API Key

   UNESCO Culture Heritage:
   https://unesco.org.uk/world-heritage-sites/
   https://whc.unesco.org/en/syndication

 ## Steps to Installing the App
-upload APK to android device.
+upload ADK to android device.